Healthcare Recruiting Strategies to Address Talent Shortages, Employee Turnover, and a Competitive Job Market

 The shortage of skilled workers, high turnover rates, and employee stress levels are just some of the challenges faced by recruiters in the industry.

-In this blog, we will delve deeper into the difficulties healthcare recruiters face in finding the right candidates, explore the reasons why healthcare professionals are leaving their jobs, examine the impact of high turnover, and suggest strategies to overcome these challenges.
+In this blog, we will dive deeper into the difficulties healthcare recruiters face in finding the right candidates, examine the impact of high turnover, and suggest healthcare recruitment strategies to overcome these challenges.

 Challenges in the Healthcare Industry

-Recent Employ data indicate that nearly 80% of clinical employees and 88% of non-clinical healthcare employees are open to other job opportunities.
-Additionally, according to the American Association of Colleges of Nursing, approximately 30,200 new APRNs (Advanced Practice Registered Nurses) will be needed each year through 2031 to meet the rising demand for care.
-This puts added pressure on recruiters to not only hire top talent, but also retain existing employees.
+Recent Employ data indicate that nearly 83% of clinical employees and 77% of non-clinical healthcare employees are open to other job opportunities.
+Additionally, according to the American Association of Colleges of Nursing, approximately 30,000 new APRNs (Advanced Practice Registered Nurses) will be needed each year through 2031 to meet the rising demand for care.
+This adds pressure on recruiters to not only hire top talent, but also retain existing employees.

 High demands of the industry, the need for advanced skills, and the fast-paced nature of the job contribute to increased stress levels among healthcare professionals, which in turn affects employee retention.
 Understanding these challenges is essential for healthcare recruiters to develop effective strategies to attract and retain the best talent in the industry.